ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ### Task 1: Replace IP Addresses

-In this task the real IP address of the packets shall be anonymized.
+In this task, the real IP address of the packets shall be anonymized.
 The prefixes of the IP addresses are to be replaced as follows:

 * 192.168.100 should go to 10.0.100
 * 192.168.200 should go to 10.0.200